mburnayev/ExcalSol-IV-challenge/README.md

 ### Assumptions
 - I imagine the interview challenge doc is confidential, so it should probably not go in this repository
 - I should probably keep this repository private until the day of presentation (or just add my IVers?)
-- I can use *any* non-AI software tools and services, but my backend code still has to be written (in Java or Python)
 - I can create arbitrary records as soon as a user is created [confirmed]
-- Considering that I'm created a gradebook that's only viewable by students, implementing just GET/reads is sufficient [confirmed]
+- Considering that I'm created a gradebook that's only viewable by students, implementing just GET/POSTS is sufficient [confirmed]
+- I imagine the business context highlights are not merely suggestions, and I should actually have a robust system that is publicly accessible

 ### High-Level System Diagram
 xyz